FireIceMan/GLC_framework/README.md

 List the ready features here:
 - Only need $\text{\textcolor{red}{4 parameters}}$ to generate a sequence that satisfies the statistical properties of human text and protein sequence.
 - Simulate mutation and predict the direction of evolution.
-- The evolution and variation is based on fundamental principle that can be explained, not a black-box.
+- The evolution and variation is based on fundamental principle that can be explained, not a $\text{\textcolor{red}{black-box}}$.
 - Reveal the hidden information of life and language by rank-rank analysis.

 ## Setup
 ### For algorithm of evolution and generating sequence
-You can use the demo on google colab [_here_](https://colab.research.google.com/drive/1h8tNyqPPnqfmG9g7BiD-w4jzSz-npnJa#scrollTo=lwZnojnDFM5Y).
+You can use the demo on google colab [_here_](https://colab.research.google.com/drive/1h8tNyqPPnqfmG9g7BiD-w4jzSz-npnJa#scrollTo=lwZnojnDFM5Y) or download the `evolution_mechanism.ipynb` to run on your computer.

-### For analysis of human text, protein sequence, and general sequence
+### For analysis of language, protein sequence, and general sequence
-1. Prepare the .
+1. Choose the discipline:
-2.
-3. Segmented a sequence with its units.
-  - For human text, please segment its words and syllagrams.
+  - For language, please go to the folder `linguistics`.

-  (1) For phonogram, e.g. English, use the format: "The hunt-er like ap-ple".
-The space is used to segment words, while the `-` is for syllagrams.

-  (2) For logogram, such as Chinese, use the format: "獵人 捕捉 獵物".
-The space is used to segment words, while no symbol is needed to syllabify them.

-  - For protein sequence, please segment its protein and domain in the format: "A1-A2 B1-B2-B3".
-The space is used to segment proteins, while the `-` is for domain.
+  - For protein sequence, please go to the folder `genetics`.
+  - For general sequence, please go to the folder `general`.
+2. Segment a sequence with its blocks and components.
+For details, please go to the corresponding folder.
 3. If you don't have any segmented algorithm.

 3. 1. prepare